DanJang/Udacity_Project_Titanic_via_Tableau/Project_Titanic_using_Tableau.md

 [here](javascript:code_toggle()).
 The raw code for this IPython notebook is by default hidden for easier reading.

 ### Supplement.
-Data Preparation Steps for the Visualization in Tableau[¶](#Supplement.-Data-Preparation-Steps-for-the-Visualization-in-Tableau) {#Supplement.-Data-Preparation-Steps-for-the-Visualization-in-Tableau}
+Data Preparation Steps for the Visualization in Tableau

 To extract families, the first step is to wrangle the data in order to tokenize features that can be then easily compared among passengers.
 For